-Let’s start with the symptoms that a person may experience simply because vertigo is occurring.
+Let’s start with the symptoms that a person may experience.
 These include:

-- Nausea and vomiting – If vertigo is particularly severe, you may feel sick to your stomach, much like a person feels when experiencing motion sickness.
-Vomiting is rare, but if vertigo is severe enough or lasts long enough, it can happen.
+If vertigo is particularly severe, you may feel sick to your stomach, much like a person feels when experiencing motion sickness.
+Vomiting is rare, but if it is severe enough or lasts long enough, it can happen.

-- Falls – Severe or unexpected bouts of vertigo can lead to falls.
+Severe or unexpected bouts of vertigo can lead to falls.
 You may simply get up too quickly and not have time to balance yourself.
-Or you may lean over to pick something up and experience a sudden bout of vertigo.
+Or you may lean over to pick something up and experience a sudden attacks.
 Falls can lead to serious injury, especially for the elderly who make be dealing with brittle bones.

-In addition to these symptoms which are directly related to vertigo, you may also experience other symptoms related to the condition that is causing vertigo.
+In addition to these symptoms, you may also experience other symptoms.
 Some examples may include:

 Getting the proper care for vertigo involves knowing the reason it is happening.
 This is an extremely common symptom, and it can be related to many types of health conditions.
 Here are just a few:

-- Positional Vertigo – In this case, vertigo attacks are triggered by certain positions of the head.
+In this case, vertigo attacks are triggered by certain positions of the head.
 Bouts are usually brief but can recur frequently.
-While the condition itself is not a danger, vertigo can still lead to falls.
+While the condition itself is not a danger, it can still lead to falls.

 We’d like to introduce you to upper cervical chiropractic care.
 This is a niche in the chiropractic field that focuses on the C1 (atlas) which is positioned at the base of the skull.
 Because it can affect everything from how the ears drain to how the brainstem functions, it can be responsible for a number of central and peripheral causes of vertigo.
 Thus, it makes sense that when patients suffering from vertigo and this misalignment receive upper cervical chiropractic care in case studies, the results have been astounding.
 Once study saw 80% of patients completely free from vertigo after care.

-If you are suffering from vertigo, especially if you have suffered a head or neck injury at any time in the past, we encourage you to get an examination from an upper cervical practitioner.
+If you are suffering from a spinning sensation, especially if you have suffered a head or neck injury at any time in the past, we encourage you to get an examination from an upper cervical practitioner.
 It may be your first step to finding natural vertigo relief.